Curriculum & Early Years

 At St Joseph’s, we follow the National Curriculum and the Early Years (under 5s) Framework.

-The ambitious curriculum is coherently planned, sequenced towards cumulatively sufficient knowledge and skills for future learning and employment.
+The ambitious curriculum is coherently planned, and sequenced towards cumulatively sufficient knowledge and skills for future learning and employment.
 The school will:

 - provide a high-quality education for all pupils so that they leave with the skills and knowledge required for the next stage of their life;